 In this blog post we share our favorite campsites.
 These photos will give you a sense of magic that you will feel when traveling here and are meant as an inspiration.

-Additionally I’ve added a couple of useful spots to park for the night and shared some extra information on climate (when to go or not to go), drinking water, toilets, and additional overland travel resources.
+Additionally I’ve added a couple of useful spots to park for the night and shared some extra information on climate (best time to visit), drinking water, toilets, and additional overland travel resources.

 Let’s take a closer look!